augustin-barillec/fictionary/README.md

   token_rotation_enabled: false
 ```

-You may have to change a setting in Administration / Workspace Settings / Permissions / Channel Management
+You may have to change in Administration / Workspace Settings / Permissions / Channel Management
+the value of the "People who can remove members from public channels" setting
+from "Workspace Admins and Owners only (default)" to "Everyone, except guests".
-so that the cypress app is able to kick users from a channel.
+Thus, the cypress app is able to kick users from a channel.

 In a secret named cypress_context_conf of the project P, store the following
 information: